karlkfi/kpt-config-sync/docs/test.md

 ## E2E Tests with a custom Operator

-The e2e tests install Nomos using the Nomos operator, the code for which lives in the
+The e2e tests install Nomos using the Anthos Config Management Operator, a.k.a. the nomos-operator, the code for which lives in the [nomos-operator repo](https://team.git.corp.google.com/nomos-team/nomos-operator).
-[nomos-operator repo](https://team.git.corp.google.com/nomos-team/nomos-operator).
 By default, e2e tests run against the latest release of the operator.
 However, you can run e2e tests against your own build of the operator by doing the